 3. Co-Curricular Activity: LEAD 1960, Leadership Training Practicum

-This introductory course is limited to students in the Leadership Minor who are involved in formal training provided by the Office of Engaged Initiatives (Stage 1 activity for Certificate in Engaged Leadership plus retreat), Public Service Center, Greek leadership, Big Red Leadership Institute, Cornell Outdoor Education, Dyson Fellows program, or other approved program.
+This introductory course is limited to students in the Leadership Minor who are involved in formal training provided by the Office of Engaged Initiatives (Stage 1 activity for Certificate in Engaged Leadership plus retreat), Public Service Center, Greek leadership, Cornell Outdoor Education, or other approved program.
 Topics covered in the approved program should include: Reflection on what it means to be a leader; various models/styles of leadership; assessing personal strengths and weaknesses; team building and group values; motivation and engagement; managing conflict; and leading with authenticity and a personal leadership philosophy.
 Approximately 15 hours of formal classroom instruction is equivalent to one credit hour.

 4. Previous Leadership Course

 Once you have completed a leadership course or professional development program, you are eligible for Tier 2: Foundations in Leadership.
 If you take a course found on the Tier 3 Electives list first, you can substitute that course for the Tier 1 course requirement.
-However, you will still need to complete two more Tier 3 courses (for a minimum of 6 credits between the two courses) to satisfy the Tier 3 requirement.
+However, you will still need to complete at least 6 additional credits of coursework from the Tier 3 list to satisfy the Tier 3 requirement.

 By successfully completing this requirement, students will: